|About Ron Ridenour|

 On the day after Germany occupied Denmark, the mainstream political parties - SD, Radikal Venstre, Venstre and Konservativ - formed a collaborationist coalition government under German ultimate control.
 Social Democrat Thorvald Stauning was made Prime Minister.

 Danish Spanish war veterans and the Communist Party started the first resistance group, KOPA (Communist Partisans).
 In 1943, the resistance took on the name BOPA (Citizen Partisans), in order to attract a more popular front.
 Following spontaneous strikes in August, BOPA stepped up its sabotage actions and was able to assist most Danish Jews in fleeing to Sweden.

 Kari was one of the first to join the resistance.
-And three brothers Harald, Kaj and Aage Nielsen, their friend Petersen and Villy Fuglsang were also among the first resisters.
+And three brothers Harald, Kaj and Aage Nielsen were also among the first resisters.

 When Germany invaded the Soviet Union on June 22 1941, the German "governor" of Denmark demanded of the collaborationist government the names of 67 Spanish war veterans and Communist Party members.
 They were to be interned at Horserod concentration camp.

 So helpful was the Stauning government that, on November 7 1942, it had its police arrest 86 Spanish war vets.